 General construction impacts and the avoidance measures described for Alternative Eden B would apply to Alternative Eden C. The restored tidal marsh in the Bay Ponds would create similar beneficial habitat for estuarine fish as Alternative Eden B. Like Alternative Eden B, actions taken in Alternative Eden C would continue to create diversified estuarine habitat offering shelter and foraging habitat for estuarine fish.
-Actions proposed for Alternative Eden C would be slightly less beneficial as those proposed under Alternative Eden B because the, in the former, the Inland or Southern Ponds would provide some limited habitat and access for fish that would not be provided in the latter.
+Actions proposed for Alternative Eden C would be less beneficial for estuarine fish than those proposed under Alternative Eden B because the, in the former, the Inland or Southern Ponds would provide some limited habitat and access for fish that would not be provided in the latter.